getintogit1/Django-Map-for-Bolgs/README.md

-# Django Map for Bolgs/Attractions🌍🗺️
+# Django Map for Blogs/Attractions🌍🗺️

-A web application for exploring and sharing sights & attractions on an interactive map — powered by Django, Leaflet, and modern web technologies.
+This website can serve as a template to connect different geographical points with information and blog posts.
+I have chosen to illustrate attractions that can be found by their geographic location and the blog function allows you to share information with other users.
+In the same way it is possible to choose restaurants and list all restaurants in a city and let users blog about them or bookstores or whatever.
+Have fun with it.
+There are still many possible improvements such as comment functions or dynamic rendering of geographic etc. — powered by Django, Leaflet, and modern web technologies.
 ## 🛠️ Tech Stack
 <p align="center">
   <img src="https://cdn.jsdelivr.net/gh/devicons/devicon/icons/html5/html5-original.svg" width="50" height="50" alt="HTML5"/>